2020 International Women's Day

 What accomplishment are you most proud of?

 There are a few services that we have created across the Emory system (Anticoagulation Management Service and Diabetes Management Program) that have been new methods for delivering care and that have made a difference for our patients.
-That is always the best of outcomes
+That is always the best of outcomes…making a positive difference for our patients

 What advice would you give to your younger self?